-Each mortgage loan in the pool bears interest at rates that adjust periodically in response to changes in the index.
+During the adjustable-rate period, each mortgage loan in the pool bears interest at rates that adjust periodically in response to changes in the index.

-- Initial fixed-rate period.
-For an initial period, interest on a mortgage loan may accrue at a fixed rate, which may or may not be based on the index value in effect at the time of the loan's origination.
-Information about the interest rate is available in Annex A. - Calculation of the adjustable interest rate.
-After the initial fixed-rate period, if any, the interest rate on a mortgage loan is adjusted at regular intervals specified in the mortgage note.
+- Calculation of the adjustable interest rate.
+During the adjustable-rate period, the interest rate on a mortgage loan is adjusted at regular intervals specified in the mortgage note.
 On each interest rate change date, the interest rate is adjusted to equal the sum of the mortgage margin plus the latest index value available as of the date that precedes the interest rate change date by the number of days set forth in the mortgage note (the "lookback period"), as disclosed on Annex A. The result is rounded according to the rounding convention disclosed on Annex A. The date on which the index value is determined based on the lookback period is referred to as the "index determination date." - Interest rate caps and floors.
 Each mortgage loan has a periodic rate change increase and periodic rate change decrease, which limit the amount by which the interest rate can increase or decrease on each interest rate change date.
 Each mortgage loan also has a lifetime interest rate cap and a lifetime interest rate floor.
 A lifetime interest rate cap provides that the interest rate may never increase above the lifetime cap, regardless of the applicable index value, while a lifetime interest rate floor provides that the interest rate may never decrease below the lifetime floor, regardless of the applicable index value.
 No lifetime interest rate floor may be set that is lower than the related mortgage margin.
 If no lifetime interest rate floor is specified, we treat the related mortgage margin as the floor.
-Annex A discloses the amount by which the periodic rate can increase or decrease on the initial interest rate change and each later interest rate change; and the lifetime interest rate caps and lifetime interest rate floors. - Payment change frequency and payment caps.
+Annex A discloses the amount by which the periodic rate can increase or decrease on the initial interest rate floors. - Payment change frequency and payment caps.
 All payment changes on each mortgage loan will take effect in the month after each interest rate change.
 No payment caps limiting the amount by which the payment can increase or decrease apply to the mortgage loans; however, periodic and lifetime interest rate caps and floors can affect the increase or decrease in a monthly payment amount.
 Negative amortization is not permitted.